 Step 2: Modify View Query as Needed

 Next, you will need to open up the file named SQLQuery that is contained within the attachment at the bottom of this KB article.
-Once opened, ensure that the naming conventions used in the query match your local environment (i.e. Database names, table names, etc.).
+Once opened, modify the query to fit your specific fiscal calendar and ensure that the naming conventions used in the query match your local environment (i.e. Database names, table names, etc.).

 To verify that the query will work within your environment, you can comment out the first line of the query by placing two dashes -- in front of the 'CREATE VIEW' statement.
 Once the 'CREATE' portion is commented out, you will be able to execute the query locally.

 Once you've verified that the SQLQuery file will work in your environment, the next step is to add the query into the project as a View.
 To do so, right-click on the 'Views' node in your data warehouse and select 'Add Custom View'

 In the window that opens, you will paste the code from the SQLQuery file into the entry section.
 For the Name as in script , make sure to name it the same as the View creation title.
 Click OK to proceed.

 Once created, the next step is to deploy the view.
 To do so, right-click on the view you just created and select Deploy .
 In the window that opens, simply click Start to begin the deployment process and then click Close when the process finishes.